mohamadzakery/ZFrame/README.md

 # ZFrame
 fast and flixable Framing library for TCP and other network protocols.
-This library support all network protoclos for solving  dynamic data framing of network stream.
+This library support all network protoclos for solving  dynamic data framing of any network stream.

 # Examples